dovecot/documentation/source/settings/plugin/fts-plugin.rst

         Description of the normalizing/transliterating rules to use.
 See `Normalizer Format` for syntax.
-Defaults to ``Any-NFKC`` which is quite good for CJK text mixed with latix alphabet languages.
+Defaults to ``Any-NFKC`` which is quite good for CJK text mixed with latin alphabet languages.
 It transforms CJK characters to full-width encoding and transforms latin ones to half-width.
 The NFKC transformation is described above.